CMSgov/design-system/packages/design-system-docs/src/pages/startup/migrating-v2.md

 @import "~@cmsgov/design-system-core/src/index";
 ```

-In v2, it will be changed to
+In CMSDS v2, it will be changed to

 ```
 @import "~@cmsgov/design-system/dist/scss/index";